 Thank you for your input!
 Please complete the following survey and turn in a hard copy or email your responses to your faculty representative at CHAMP.
 What school do you attend?
 What degree program are you in?
 What year are you in the program? \Box 1st \Box 2nd \Box 3rd \Box 4th + 1.
 What facility did you visit for CHAMP?
-(Check all that apply.) ☐ Lois E. Harrill Senior Center/ Project on Aging ☐ Appalachian Brian Estates ☐ Quest4Life (Caldwell County) 2.
-How prepared did you feel coming in to CHAMP? □ Extremely Prepared ☐ Very Prepared □ Somewhat Prepared ☐ Not Very Prepared ☐ Not Prepared At All 3.
+(Check all that apply.) ☐ Grove Street Senior Opportunity Center ☐ Quest4Life (Caldwell County) Other (please enter): 2.
+How prepared did you feel coming in to CHAMP? □ Extremely Prepared ☐ Very Prepared ☐ Somewhat Prepared ☐ Not Very Prepared □ Not Prepared At All 3.
 How would you rate your overall performance at CHAMP? ☐ Excellent ☐ Very Good ☐ Good ☐ Fair ☐ Poor 4.
 Please rate your level of agreement with the following statement: "The faculty and/or health care professionals present at the event were helpful to me". ☐ Strongly Agree ☐ Agree Neutral Disagree ☐ Strongly Disagree 5.
 Please rate your level of agreement with the following statement: "Participation in CHAMP helped me to better understand material from my courses". ☐ Strongly Agree ☐ Agree □ Neutral Disagree ☐ Strongly Disagree

 6. Please rate your level of agreement with the following statement: "Participation in CHAMP made me more aware of the roles of professionals in disciplines other than my own".

 ☐ Strongly Agree

 ☐ Agree

-☐ Neutral
+□ Neutral

 ☐ Disagree

 ☐ Strongly Disagree

 7. Please rate your level of agreement with the following statement: "Participation in CHAMP helped prepare me to function as a member of an interprofessional health care team".

 ☐ Strongly Agree

 ☐ Agree

-☐ Neutral
+□ Neutral

-☐ Disagree
+□ Disagree

 ☐ Strongly Disagree

 8. How would you rate your overall experience at CHAMP?

 ☐ Excellent

 ☐ Very Good

 ☐ Good

-Fair
+☐ Fair

-Poor
+☐ Poor

 9. Is there any information that you wish you had been available to you prior to or during the CHAMP event?

-10. Is there anything that you think should be changed about the CHAMP program?
+10 Is there anything that you think should be changed about the CHAMP program?

+10. is there anything that you think should be changed about the CHAMP program:

 Ad ditional comments: